PloneCN/gocept.autocomplete/src/gocept/autocomplete/README.txt

 red
 ruby

-But we can still enter any value we want and have it saved:
+But we can still enter any value we want and have it saved (there are two parts to make this work, one is that the source must always return True in its __contains__() method, and the other is that the widget uses a special TitledTokenizedTerm that uses the actual value for everything):

 >>> b.open('http://localhost/house')
 >>> b.getControl('Color').value = 'foo'